Culture in the Workplace

 There was another part of building the culture that we tackled almost simultaneously; establishing our Mission, Vision and Values.
 Again, some may say “the soft stuff”, but I disagree.
 These foundational elements enable an organization like ours to be agile.
 If everyone knows and believes in the Mission and Vision, we all know what we’re trying to accomplish.
 When everyone understands and buys-in to the values, we all know how to go about accomplishing whatever it is we’re trying to do.
 The strains and pains of growth simply get easier when all of this comes together.
 It takes lots of work, but it’s so worth it.

 At HSI, we’re fortunate to have a Mission and Vision that we can all believe in and get excited about.
 We “make the workplace and communities safer”, that’s our deeper purpose.
 And, we’re going to “be the top platform in online safety and compliance”, that’s a really big and awesome vision.
 And we have our shared values that help guide the way we do our work and interact with others.
 That’s solid.
 Now we can go about building a new, “bigger and better” culture that will help us achieve our dreams as a company.

-I’m excited to lead the EH&S business unit and to bring some of the leadership lessons and experiences that helped make Vivid one of the fastest growing companies in online safety training.
-Now, we can focus on the new challenges and bold growth goals of Vivid, an HSI Company!
+I’m excited to lead the EH&S business unit and to bring some of the leadership lessons and experiences that helped make HSI one of the fastest growing companies in online safety training.
+Now, we can focus on the new challenges and bold growth goals of HSI, an HSI Company!